How to care for vaginal flora with probiotics

 Smoking lowers estrogen levels and increases the risk of pathogenic microorganisms thriving.

-These types of foods end up “feeding” the 'not so good' bacteria, breaking the bacterial balance.
+These types of foods end up "feeding" the 'not so good' bacteria, disrupting the bacterial balance.

-In the previous section we have seen what can influence the bacterial balance, so these recommendations for having a healthy vaginal flora will not come to you again.
+In the previous section we saw what can influence bacterial balance, so these recommendations for having a healthy vaginal flora will not be new to you.

 Follow them, and you will maintain a balance in your vaginal flora and, therefore, avoid infections.

-• Wear underwear made of natural fibers, this way you allow the area to breathe and prevent harmful microorganisms from thriving.
-Better cotton than synthetic fibers (link).
+- Wear underwear made of natural fibers; this allows the area to breathe and prevents harmful microorganisms from thriving.
+Cotton is better than synthetic fibers (link).

-• Wipe from front to back when going to the bathroom, as this can help prevent the spread of microorganisms from the anus to the vagina.
+- Wipe from front to back when using the toilet, as this can help prevent the spread of microorganisms from the anus to the vagina.

-• Eat fresh foods rich in fiber or resistant starch.
-Keep reading to discover more ways to strengthen vaginal flora through diet.
+- Eat fresh foods rich in fiber or resistant starch.
+Keep reading to discover more ways to strengthen your vaginal flora through diet.

 Foods high in probiotics to strengthen vaginal flora

-To look for foods that contain probiotics or help in the production of 'good' bacteria, you don't have to get too complicated.
-Many simple and easily accessible foods meet these premises:
+Finding foods that contain probiotics or help in the production of 'good' bacteria doesn't have to be complicated.
+Many simple and readily available foods meet these criteria:

-Read labels to confirm that the yogurt you buy has live strains.
-That means it contains probiotics.
-Kefir or cottage cheese made from raw milk can also be good sources of probiotics.
-Be careful if you are reactive to the casein in milk or even lactose.
+Read the labels to confirm that the yogurt you buy contains live cultures.
+This means it contains probiotics.
+Kefir or cottage cheese made with raw milk can also be good sources of probiotics.
+Be careful if you are sensitive to casein or even lactose.
 Link to Yogurt Maker

 Sauerkraut

-It is fermented cabbage.
-Other fermented foods also help to grow good bacteria in our intestines.
+It's fermented cabbage.
+Other fermented foods also promote the growth of good bacteria in our gut.
 Link Sauerkraut

 Kombucha

-It is a slightly carbonated drink, with a sour flavor, which is achieved by adding specific bacterial strains, yeast and sugar to green or black tea.
-During fermentation a layer with a mushroom-like texture is created, which can be used to ferment new kombucha.
-The process breaks down the sugar in the tea, producing that acetic acid, with small traces of alcohol and gases that turn the drink into carbonation.
-In addition to being an important source of probiotics, it is very rich in antioxidants.
+It's a slightly carbonated beverage with a tangy flavor, made by adding specific bacterial strains, yeast, and sugar to green or black tea.
+During fermentation, a mushroom-like layer forms, which can be used to ferment more kombucha.
+The process breaks down the sugar in the tea, producing acetic acid, along with small traces of alcohol and gases that make the drink carbonated.
+Besides being a significant source of probiotics, it's also very rich in antioxidants.
 LINK Kombucha

 Kavass

-It is a traditional drink from Eastern Europe.
+This is a traditional Eastern European beverage.
 It is usually made with rye or malt, although roots and carrots are also added in modern preparations.
-It has a sour taste, provides a large number of lactic acid bacteria and its best-known function is to cleanse the blood and liver.
+It has a sour taste, provides a large number of lactic acid bacteria, and its best-known function is cleansing the blood and liver.

-Don't hesitate to find out how to make homemade pickles.
+Don't hesitate to learn how to make homemade pickles.
 Can you buy them at the supermarket?
 Yes.
-But be careful with supermarket pickles: make sure they do not contain monosodium glutamate or flavor enhancers.
-When we put these vegetables in brine and lightly acidify them with vinegar, yeasts and dairy bacteria appear that improve their nutritional properties (eliminate the bitterness and make the texture of the skin softer).
+But be careful with supermarket pickles: look for those that don't contain monosodium glutamate or flavor enhancers.
+When we brine these vegetables and slightly acidify them with vinegar, yeasts and lactic acid bacteria appear, improving their nutritional properties (eliminating bitterness and softening the skin).

 Kimchi

-A Korean fermented preparation that can be added to stir-fries, fried rice, and ramen, or eaten alone as an accompaniment to other dishes.
+A Korean fermented dish that can be added to stir-fries, fried rice, and ramen, or eaten on its own as a side.
 It has a salty and spicy flavor.
-It is prepared from the fermentation of Chinese cabbage, although it can also be made from other vegetables such as radishes or even mango.
+It's made from fermented napa cabbage, although it can also be made from other vegetables like radishes or even mango.
 LINK Kimchi

 miso

-It is a Japanese condiment made from soybeans fermented with salt and koji, a fungus that contains a probiotic strain called Aspergillus oryzae.
-Science has shown that this strain can reduce symptoms linked to digestive problems.
-LINK White miso
+It is a Japanese condiment made from fermented soybeans with salt and koji, a fungus containing a probiotic strain called Aspergillus oryzae.
+Science has shown that this strain can reduce symptoms associated with digestive problems.
+LINK White Miso

-It is another form of fermented soy, in this case similar in texture and appearance to a fresh cheese.
-It can be smoked, fried or grilled.
-It is very useful in cooking and is highly appreciated as a protein source by vegans and vegetarians.
-It must be taken into account that overcooking these products reduces their contribution of probiotics.
+It's another form of fermented soy, in this case similar in texture and appearance to fresh cheese.
+It can be smoked, fried, or grilled.
+It's very versatile in the kitchen and is highly valued as a protein source by vegans and vegetarians.
+Keep in mind that overcooking these products reduces their probiotic content.
 LINK Tempeh

 Natto is a food derived from the fermentation of soybeans.
-These are soybeans fermented and cooked by the action of a bacteria known as Bacillus Natto (hence its name).
+It consists of soybeans that are fermented and cooked by the action of a bacterium known as Bacillus natto (hence its name).
 LINK Natto

 Apple vinager

-In reality, apple cider vinegar is not probiotic by itself, but the pectin in the apple feeds the microbiota, so the result ends up favoring the balance of the bacterial flora.
+In reality, apple cider vinegar is not probiotic in itself, but the pectin in apples feeds the microbiota, so the result ends up being that of promoting the balance of the bacterial flora.
 LINK apple cider vinegar

-It has a high content of Lactobacillus bacteria, which helps maintain balance in all the mucous membranes of the body.
+It has a high content of Lactobacillus bacteria, so it helps to maintain balance in all the body's mucous membranes.

-Fresh foods rich in fiber or resistant starch are essential to feed these good bacteria that we call probiotics: fruits, vegetables, raw and cooked, plantain...
-LINK fermenter
+Fresh foods rich in fiber or resistant starch are essential to feed these good bacteria we call probiotics: fruits, vegetables, raw and cooked, plantains… LINK fermenter

-Other foods that are probiotics if refrigerated are rice, potatoes or sweet potatoes.
+Other foods that are probiotic when refrigerated include rice, potatoes, and sweet potatoes.

-You will have seen that there are many ways to improve the balance in the vaginal flora thanks to probiotics...
-Now it is your turn to implement it in your diet to strengthen your vaginal flora.
+You've probably seen that there are many ways to improve the balance of vaginal flora thanks to probiotics… Now it's your turn to incorporate them into your diet to strengthen your vaginal flora.

 It may interest you: